Delirium (Ellie Goulding album): Singles

-"On My Mind" was released as the album's lead single on 17 September 2015.
-The song received positive reviews and performed well commercially, reaching the top 10 in Australia, Canada, New Zealand and the United Kingdom, and number 13 on the Billboard Hot 100.
+"On My Mind" was released as the album's lead single on 17 September 2015, with the album's announcement.
+Produced by Max Martin, Ilya, Ali Payami, and Calvin Harris, the song premiered earlier that day on The Radio 1 Breakfast Show with Nick Grimshaw.
+Goulding performed "On My Mind" live for the first time at the Apple Music Festival in September 2015, where she opened the event with the song.
+The accompanying music video, directed by Emil Nava and filmed in Las Vegas, was released the same day.
+Before its release, Goulding teased the song via her Twitter.
+"On My Mind" received positive reviews and performed well commercially, reaching the top 10 in Australia, Canada, New Zealand and the United Kingdom, and number 13 on the Billboard Hot 100.
 "Army" was sent to Italian radio on 15 January 2016 as the album's second single.
-The song was released to contemporary hit radio in the United States on 19 April 2016.

-The third and final single from the album, "Something in the Way You Move", impacted contemporary hit radio in the United States on 19 January 2016.
+The song was released to contemporary hit radio in the United States on 19 April.
+The third and final single from the album, "Something in the Way You Move", impacted contemporary hit radio in the United States on 19 January.
+Goulding teased the song through her Facebook page, featuring 13-second video.